andrasq/node-qibl/README.md

         // => count === 3
     })

+### forEach( itemsArray, visitorFunction(done(err), item, ix, itemsArray), callback )

+Call the visitor function with each element of the array.
+The visitor is passed, in order, a callback that must be invoked when the visitor is done, the array item, the index of the item in the array, and the array itself.
+Missing elements will be passed as `undefined`.
+This function uses `repeatFor` and does not yield the cpu unless the called visitor does.

 ### errorEmitter = walkdir( dirname, visitor(path, stat, depth), callback )

 Simple stateless directory tree walker.
 Files are reported and recursed into in order.